HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instruction to manage caches

-While cache flushes and deletions are possible under softwre control, cache insertions are alway done by hardware.
+While cache flushes and deletions are possible under software control, cache insertions are alway done by hardware.
 The PCA instruction manages the cache flush and deletion.

 ### Uncachable Pages